 8 people: 1400mm - 1600mm square

-the preliminary stage of working out a dining table
+important part of the preliminary stage of working out a dining table

 size and design, certainly for larger tables.
 Stairs?
 Narrow hallways or

 doors?
 Corners to navigate?
 An elevator?
-All these things need to be taken into consideration
+All these things need to be

-room, it can be beneficial to mark it out on your floor with
+dining room, it can be beneficial to mark it out on your floor with

-masking tape, allowing at least 900mm space for chairs and room to move around.
+masking tape, allowing at least 800mm space for chairs and room to

 While the guide above is good to help ascertain the number of people you

-can seat, the shape can also have a great bearing on seating capacity.
-The
+can seat, as mentioned above, the shape can also have a great bearing on

-while longer tables work best in rectangular rooms.
+space with equal dimensions, while longer tables will obviously work best

-within a limited space.
+capacity within a limited space.
 Everyone seated at it can easily

 converse with anyone else at the table, and you'll be surprised at how

 many people you can squeeze in when a couple of extras arrive for

 Square tables can also be great to allow guests to easily converse with